grueni/DiskMap/README.md

-This document is actually heavily updated.
+This document is a heavily updating version of the orginal README.md.
-Please read the original document in original.README.md
+Please read the original document in original.README.md to honor the efforts of the original author.

 # DiskMap (diskmap.ses.py)

 Solaris/Illumos utility to manage drive and map wmn device name (c1txxx) to real drive

-This script will hopefully make your life easier if you use ZFS on Solaris/Illumos with a SAS environment supportimg SES3.
+This script will hopefully make your life easier if you use ZFS on Solaris/Illumos with a SAS environment supporting SES-3.

 It can:

 * list connected drives, and see the mapping between wmn device name (c1txxx) and their physical location (controller, enclosure, slot);
 * turn the error led of a drive on and off (for easy identification of the drive in large enclosures with many disks);
-* be used as a pipe to enhance the output of programs like `iostat` to annotate disk information with the location of each disk.
+* be used as a pipe to enhance the output of programs like `iostat` to annotate disk information with the location of each disk;
+* combines zpool status with chassis information
-* create proposals for zpool layouts
+* create proposals for zpool layouts.

 It's a work in progress.
 It works for me, but I don't have the time to polish or clean it up; so if you want to add your favourite feature or fix some nasty bug, feel free to contribute.